MileHacker Logo

 Festival or Event-Centered Visits

-Planning your visit around certain celebrations creates an unique cultural immersion and a chance to see the city at its most significant festive.
+Planning your visit around certain celebrations makes an unique cultural immersion and a chance to see the city in its prime most significant festive.
 Research specific dates well in advance.

 Major Festivals